 Enter Divi, by Elegant Themes!

 Elegant Themes is another one of these great companies that give you an amazing product and support for a great price.
-I paid $250 for their Divi theme but what you really get is an amazing website builder than anyone can use to create and update their own WordPress website(s).
+I paid $249 for their Divi theme but what I really got was an amazing website builder than anyone can use to create and update their own WordPress website(s).
 Totally worth it.

 Only once I already purchased it did I realize that they also give you all their other plugins (and another theme).
 They continue to update Divi with new features and offer hundreds of layouts for you to use.

 For me, making websites on WordPress using Divi is FUN.
 If you don’t have a deadline just spin up a staging (test) site on SiteGround (or have their support people do it) and try different layouts and options.
 To build a good site with WordPress and Divi, it just takes time and dedication.
 You will be surprised how easy it can be to get great results.